OP-Engineering/link-preview-js/README.md

 Allows to extract information from an URL or parse a text and retrieve information from the first available link.

+## NodeJS support
+Library should now work on node environments, thanks to @uriva and @itaibs, I will not rename the library because it may cause confusion for people who try to run in a CORS protected environment (ex. google chrome), since this does not happen for RN that was the original intention of the package.

 ## Getting started

 `$ npm install -S react-native-link-preview`